dspadea/misctools/k8s-snap/README.md

-# k8s-snap: pre-start cleanup for k8s dqlite
+# k8s-snap: pre-start cleanup for k8s k8sd

-This folder provides a small systemd "oneshot" service that runs before the `k8s` snap's dqlite service starts.
+This folder provides a small systemd "oneshot" service that runs before the `k8s` snap's control-plane service (k8sd) starts.
 It removes a stale dqlite socket file that can be left behind after an ungraceful shutdown and otherwise prevents k8s from starting.

 - Target environment: Linux hosts running the Canonical `k8s` snap with systemd.
-- Problem addressed: Failed start of `snap.k8s.k8s-dqlite.service` due to a leftover socket file.
+- Problem addressed: Failed start of `snap.k8s.k8sd.service` due to a leftover socket file.
-- What it does: Installs a pre-start cleanup unit plus a helper script that deletes the stale socket before dqlite starts.
+- What it does: Installs a pre-start cleanup unit plus a helper script that deletes the stale socket before k8sd starts.

 > Note: This is not intended for macOS; it requires systemd and the `k8s` snap on a Linux host.